w35l3y/userscripts/CONTRIBUTING.md

-## Creating an issue
+## Reporting issues
-Install [this script](../../raw/github/scripts/github_new_issue.user.js) to help you create issues OR use the following template:
+Install [this script](../../raw/github/scripts/github_new_issue.user.js) to help you report issues OR use the following template:

 > **Browser:** {version}<br />
 > **Greasemonkey:** {version}<br />